thegworld/gtx-browser/docs/testing/web_platform_tests.md

  2. Check [linux-archive-rel.json](../../infra/archive_config/linux-archive-rel.json) and add any
     missing `*.mojom.m.js` files to the `mojojs.zip` archive.
 Globs are supported in `filename`.
 Do not copy Mojom bindings into WPT.
- 3. Meanwhile in Chromium, you can create a helper for your WPT tests to do browser-specific setup using [test-only-api.js](../../third_party/blink/web_tests/external/wpt/resources/test-only-api.js).
+ 3. Meanwhile in GTx Browser, you can create a helper for your WPT tests to do browser-specific setup using [test-only-api.js](../../third_party/blink/web_tests/external/wpt/resources/test-only-api.js).
     See